ThomasOttosson/todolist/README.md

 ## Text input field

+* The text input field have a clean white background where the user can type their text of "todos".
+The text has been nicely centered so the text isn't stuck to the edge.

 ## Text input field button

+* Next to the text input field the user can find a button.
+The button has a hover effect so it changes color when that event happens.

 ## "Todos"

+* The "todos" pops up when the user presses the text input field button.
+To the right side of the "todo" item the user can find a green checkmark button and a trashcan button.

 ## Checkmark and trashcan buttons

+* The checkmark button can be used by the user when a task is completed and will have a line-through effect with some opacity to make it look creative.

+* The trachcan button can be used by the user when they want to remove a task.

 ## Select options button